Nick Ahmed Preview, Player Props: Diamondbacks vs. Rockies

 Nick Ahmed At The Plate

-- He has homered in two of 67 games played this year, and in 1% of his plate appearances.
+- In 68 games played this season, he has gone deep in just two of them.

-- Ahmed has picked up an RBI in 16.4% of his games this year, with more than one RBI in 7.5% of his games.
-He has also produced three or more runs in one contest.
+- Ahmed has had at least one RBI in 16.2% of his games this season (11 of 68), with more than one RBI five times (7.4%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored at least once 13 times this season (19.4%), including one multi-run game.
+- In 13 of 68 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.